 The mission of the Law Enforcement Technology program is to prepare students with the knowledge and skills necessary for employment as an entry-level law enforcement officer, as assessed through student competency evaluations and employer/student satisfaction surveys.

 A law enforcement officer is an official representative of government who is entrusted with a wide variety of duties.
 Regardless of the type and size of the organization they work for, law enforcement officers are expected to perform in a professional manner.
 The highly competitive nature of obtaining most law enforcement positions requires applicants to be prepared academically, be physically fit, as well as have the hands-on skills necessary to do the job.
 Many entry-level applicants for law enforcement positions are encouraged or required to have completed at least two years of formal post-secondary education.
 The WDT Law Enforcement program will help prepare students with these requirements.

-Note: If you have been convicted, pled guilty or no contest to, or received a suspended imposition of sentence for a felony or other criminal offense (excluding minor traffic violations) you are advised that it may not be possible for you to participate in the internship or clinical portion of this program.
-You may also be prevented from taking required certification examinations and you may be prevented from gaining employment in this field.
-Any conviction for a crime of domestic violence will automatically prohibit entry into this program.
-Any questions should be directed to the program lead instructor.
+If you are or have been convicted, pleaded guilty or no contest to, or received a suspended imposition of sentence for a felony or certain misdemeanors, you are advised that you may not be able to complete all course requirements for your chosen program, you may be prevented from taking required certification/licensure examinations in your chosen program field, and you may be prevented from gaining employment in your program field.